istio/istio.io/content/zh/docs/tasks/security/citadel-config/auth-sds/index.md

   with known
   [risks](https://kubernetes.io/docs/concepts/configuration/secret/#risks).

-These issues are addressed in Istio 1.1 through the SDS identity provision flow.
+These issues can be addressed by enabling the SDS identity provision flow.
-The workflow can be described as follows.
+This workflow can be described as follows:

 1. The workload sidecar Envoy requests the key and certificates from the Citadel
    agent: The Citadel agent is a SDS server, which runs as per-node `DaemonSet`.